Callidon/bloom-filters/README.md

 const { BloomFilter } = require('bloom-filters')

 // create a Bloom Filter with size = 15 and 1% error rate
-let filter = new BloomFilter(15, 0.01)
+let filter = BloomFilter.create(15, 0.01)

-// alternatively, create a Bloom Filter from an array with 1% error rate filter = BloomFilter.from([ 'alice', 'bob' ], 0.01)
+// alternatively, create an optimal Bloom Filter from an array with 1% error rate for the array provided filter = BloomFilter.from([ 'alice', 'bob' ], 0.01)
+// or create an optimal bloom filter for specified number of elements and error rate filter = BloomFilter.create(1000, 0.001)
 // add some value in the filter filter.add('alice') filter.add('bob')